w3f/PSPs/PSPs/psp-22.md

   ],
   "docs": [
-    " Transfers `value` amount of tokens from the caller's account to account `to`", " with additional `data` in unspecified format..", "",
+    " Transfers `value` amount of tokens from the caller's account to account `to`", " with additional `data` in unspecified format.", "",
     " On success a `Transfer` event is emitted.",
     "",